 Advertising costs are charged to operations as incurred or the first time the advertising takes place, based on the nature of the advertising, and include direct marketing, events, public relations, sales collateral materials and partner programs.
-Advertising costs were \$1.2 million and \$2.4 million for the years ended January 31, 2016 and 2017 respectively.
+Advertising costs were \$1.2 million, \$2.4 million, \$0.3 million and \$0.7 million for the years ended January 31, 2016 and 2017 and the three months ended April 30, 2016 and 2017 (unaudited), respectively.
 Advertising costs are recorded in sales and marketing expenses in the consolidated statement of operations.